Vienna Art Tips For Travelers – Baroque Squiggles to Street Art

 The Austrian architect and designer created signature pieces.
 The Majolikahaus, the Austrian Postal Savings Bank, and the pavilions on Karlsplatz are just a few.
 They build a stark contrast to Vienna’s baroque architecture.
 You can find most of them in the city centre.
 Access my 10 key tips on Otto Wagner in Vienna to see in town.

-Klimt Villa, Vienna AustriaVienna Art.
-If you love Gustav Klimt’s work seeing his output may not be enough.
-At the Klimt Villa close to Schönbrunn Palace you’ll not only walk into Klimt’s last studio but will gain a better insight into what inspired the Art Nouveau artist.
-In fact, the place is filled with not just art, but quotes from friends and promoters, personal photographs and original furniture.
+If you love Gustav Klimt’s work, seeing his art may not be enough.
+At the Klimt Villa, near Schönbrunn Palace, you’ll step into Klimt’s last studio and gain deeper insights into what inspired this Art Nouveau master.
+The villa is not just filled with art but also with quotes from friends and promoters, personal photographs, and original furniture, providing a rich context to Klimt’s creative world.

-Adolf Loos Vienna: Manz bookstoreVienna Art.
-At the same time when Art Nouveau displayed splendid ornaments and playful decorations Adolf Loos promoted a modernist view of the world.
-Unsurprisingly, the architect and cultural critic ignited both fierce criticism and admiration by local society.
+At the same time that Art Nouveau was showcasing splendid ornaments and playful decorations, Adolf Loos was promoting a modernist view of the world.
+Unsurprisingly, the architect and cultural critic ignited both fierce criticism and admiration within local society.

 Street Art In Vienna